gopala-kr/a-week-in-wild-ai/14-demystifying-dl-frameworks-and-libraries/README.md

          - Its more likely that Pytorch will takeover Tensorflow in 2-3 years.
 Will be heavy competition.
          - Keras lives on as high level API if they given support for pytorch.
          - Opportunities:
-           - Future will be co-evolution of AI and Hardware, AI will fundamenetally change the computing industry.
+           - Future will be co-evolution of AI and Hardware, AI will fundamentally change the computing industry.

 ----------